MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/unity-development-overview.md

 ![Unity banner logo](../images/unity_logo_banner.png)

-The fastest path to building a HoloLens [mixed reality app](../../design/app-views.md) in [Unity](https://unity.com) is with the Mixed Reality Toolkit.
-If you're brand new to Unity, we recommend that you explore the beginner level [tutorials](https://unity3d.com/learn/tutorials) on the Unity Learn platform before continuing.
-It's also a good idea to visit the comprehensive [Asset Store](https://assetstore.unity.com) and the [Unity Mixed Reality forums](https://forum.unity3d.com/forums/hololens.102/) to engage with the online community building mixed reality apps.
-You never know what cool assets or solutions you might find out in the wild.
-When you're ready to get started with MRTK head to the development checkpoints below!
+Unity is one of the leading real-time development platforms on the market, with underlying runtime code written in C++ and all development scripting is done in C#.
+Whether you're looking to build games, movies and animation cinematics, or even render architectural or engineering concepts in a virtual world, Unity has the infrastructure to support you.
+When you're ready to get started, head to the development checkpoints below!

 > [!IMPORTANT]
 > Take a look at our **[porting guides](../porting-apps/porting-overview.md)** if you have an existing Unity project that you want to bring over to HoloLens 2.
 We have guides for projects that are using HTK, MRTK v1, or SteamVR.